lilianweng/lil-log/_posts/2018-10-13-flow-based-deep-generative-models.md

 \end{bmatrix}
 $$

 The determinant is one real number computed as a function of all the elements in a squared matrix.
-Note that the determinant only exists for square matrices.
-The absolute value of the determinant can be thought of as a measure of *”how much multiplication by the matrix expands or contracts space”.*
+Note that the determinant *only exists for **square** matrices*.
+The absolute value of the determinant can be thought of as a measure of *"how much multiplication by the matrix expands or contracts space".*

 The determinant of a nxn matrix $$M$$ is: